nuttyjs/nutty/README.md

 ### `nutty.storage`

-A class to manage CLI storage. **Nutty** uses a JSON file to save the data on the user's home folder.
+A class to manage CLI storage. **Nutty** uses a JSON file with the name provided with the `nutty.name` option to save the data on the user's home folder.

 #### `nutty.storage.get(key)`